…by Jonas E. Alexis & Mark Dankof

 Marion Maneker, “Man of the World,” NY Magazine, April 14, 2003.

 David Horowitz, “Why We Were in Iraq,” FrontPage Magazine, March 20, 2013.

 Thomas Grove, “Vladimir Putin Sounds Off on U.S. Presidential Race,” Wall Street Journal, June 17, 2016.

 Fareed Zakaria, “The rise of Putinism,” Washington Post, July 31, 2014.

-Posted by Jonas E. Alexis on June 24, 2016, With 14982 Reads Filed under Investigations, Life.
+Posted by Jonas E. Alexis on June 24, 2016, With 15056 Reads Filed under Investigations, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.